bobjim12/GOWTBC/README.md

 # GOWTBC

-GOWTBC stand for Gears of war turn-based combat.
+GOWTBC stands for Gears of war turn-based combat.

 The characters and weapons referred to in the game are based on those found in the computer game Gears of War (property of Microsoft and The Coalition).